Redchards/redchards.github.io/_posts/2019-07-17-unsupervised-learning-and-knowledge-extraction-the-skip-gram-model.md

 * [Automated Cognome Construction and Semi-automated Hypothesis Generation](https://www.ncbi.nlm.nih.gov/pmc/articles/PMC3376233/) : In this paper, the authors build a semi-automated hypothesis generation framework mixing both clustering methods and logical inference tools to draw
 * [Law2Vec](https://archive.org/details/Law2Vec) : I can't find the original paper, but it's cited in many cases as being the first to apply the skip-gram model to unstructured documents (in this case, korean legal documents).
 I'd be extremely interested to know more about it, if anybody has more information don't hesitate to e-mail me!

-Many people will argue that the authors' work isn't anything new, which is true, but I will say that they went up and above to provide us with the original data as well as [the code](https://github.com/materialsintelligence/mat2vec) for their model, which allows us to replicate their findings
+Many people will argue that the authors' work isn't anything new, which is true, but I will say that they went up and above to provide us with the original data as well as [the code](https://github.com/materialsintelligence/mat2vec) for their model, which allows us to replicate their findings.

+### Summary of the paper
+*Disclaimer : though the paper can be accessed through [SharedIt](https://www.springernature.com/gp/researchers/sharedit), it is not technically "open", so I will refrain from including tables/graphs from it.*

+The authors used the skipgram variant of the word2vec model with a 200 dimensions embedding and trained it on 3.3 million scientific abstracts, providing them with a vocabulary of about 500,000 words.

+To measure the performances of their model, the team tested it on multiple diverse tasks
+* Material science analogies (ex : pressure - Pa + Hz = frequency)
+* Prediction of a material group
+* Prediction of which material was going to be studied as a thermoelectric in the future using "historical data" (that is to say, only using data prior to the material being discovered as a thermoelectric)

+The first task can be achieved in a fairly straightforward way using a test database of pairs, the first element being the formula to test and the second element being the expected response.
+Below are all the categories of relationship tested :
+* Chemical element names
+* Crystal symmetries
+* Crystal structure names
+* Elemental crystal structures
+* Principal oxides
+* Units
+* Mangetic properties
+* Applications
+* Grammar

+The answer is considered correct if and only if it corresponds exactly to the expected response, homonyms are, as such, not considered valid.
+The model obtains an average accuracy of 60.1%, though with a rather wide standard deviation, performing the worst on *Crystal structure names* (18.7%) and the best on *Chemical element names* (71.4%).
+The types of relationships on which the model perform the best (*Chemical element names* and *Grammar*) are disproportionally represented in the validation database, explaining the rather high average score.

+It's unclear to me as to how the authors predicted the material classes however, but my simple guess would be that they used a simple network model using their embedding as inputs.
+A neat finding is that materials from the same group (metalloid, noble gas, etc...) tend to cluster together.

+All that being said, the main focus of this paper (and the achievement that made the headlines) was the last task : to predict which material was gonna be studied as being a thermoelectric material only based on prior  historical knowledge.
+For instance, they trained the model only using scientific abstract from 1922 to 2001 and then ranks the 50 best candidates for thermoelectric materials.
+They found that these materials were 8 times more likely to be studied as thermoelectrics in the 5 years after the time window the model was trained on than any randomly chosen unstudied material from the time and 3 times more than with a non null [density functional theory](https://en.wikipedia.org/wiki/Density_functional_theory) value.
+These predicted words never appeared side by side with a term explicitly linked to thermoelectric materials ('ZT', 'zT', 'seebeck', 'thermoelectric', 'thermoelectrics', 'thermoelectrical', ...)!